MateuszNaKodach/HeroesOfDomainDrivenDesign.EventSourcing.Ruby/README.md

 - write slice: given(events) -> when(command) -> then(events)
 - read slice: given(events) -> then(read model)
 - automation: when(event, state?) -> then(command)

+Tests are focused on observable behavior which implicitly covers the DDD Aggregates, so the domain model can be refactored without changes in tests.

 ```ruby
 def test_given_dwelling_with_3_creature_when_recruit_2_creature_then_success